VUEngine/vuengine.github.io/documentation/tutorial/pong-paddles.md

 ## Player Paddle

-Delete the previous *Paddle.actor* file and create the folders and create a new one called *PlayerPaddle.actor* under *assets/Actors/Paddle/PlayerPaddle/*.
+Delete the previous *Paddle.actor* file and replace it with a new one called *PlayerPaddle.actor* under *assets/Actors/Paddle/PlayerPaddle/*.
 Then, attach and configure a [Sprite](/documentation/api/class-sprite/) as we already did before.

-Now, add a [Mutator](/documentation/api/class-mutator/) to it and call `PlayerPaddle` its [mutation class](/documentation/language/custom-features/#mutation-classes):
+Now, add a [Mutator](/documentation/api/class-mutator/) to it and name its [mutation class](/documentation/language/custom-features/#mutation-classes) as `PlayerPaddle`:

 <a href="/documentation/images/tutorial/paddle-mutator.png" data-toggle="lightbox" data-gallery="gallery" data-caption="Paddle mutator"><img src="/documentation/images/tutorial/paddle-mutator.png" /></a>